A realistic assessment of the CTA sensitivity to dark matter annihilation: Backgrounds

 Below 100\,GeV, the GDE has been measured extremely well by the \textit{Fermi}-LAT \cite{FermiLAT:2012aa}.
 At these energies, it is expected to be dominated by $\pi^0$ decay from proton-proton interaction and bremsstrahlung.
 Diffuse gamma rays below 100\,GeV are an important background in searches for TeV-scale DM, particularly with CTA, which will have an energy threshold of tens of GeV.

 To estimate the amount of GDE in different sky regions, and to study its impact on DM searches at the GC, we adopt the P7V6 GDE model by the LAT team.
 This model extends up to 500\,GeV, above which we use a simple power-law extrapolation.\footnote{This is not relevant to our discussion except at very high DM masses, close to 10\,TeV.
-See \url{http://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html} for details on the BG model.} We leave a more detailed study of prospects for a combined CTA + \textit{Fermi}-LAT diffuse analysis for future work.
+See \url{http://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html} for details on the BG model.} The P7V6 GDE model was fit using data between 50 MeV and 50 GeV, and structures with extensions of less than $2^\circ$ were filtered out.
+As much of our analysis is done outside the bounds of the original data used to build the GDE model, e.g.~at energies up to 1 TeV, and within $2^\circ$ of the GC, the effects of GDE on our analysis should be considered as approximate only.
+However we do not expect large changes in our results when using more realistic GDE models: even factor two changes in the background fluxes would affect our limits only at the $\sim30$--$40\%$ level.
+We leave a more detailed study of prospects for a combined CTA + \textit{Fermi}-LAT diffuse analysis for future work.

 In Fig.~\ref{fig:backgrounds}, we show the contribution that we inferred from this particular GDE model in the ON and OFF regions.
 For 100\,hr of CTA observations, at energies of 6.7--10\,TeV this corresponds to about $1.2\times10^3$ and $4.9\times10^{2}$ events respectively in the OFF and ON regions.
 This is a factor of ten higher than the reference DM signal at its peak value, and larger in the ON than in the OFF region.
 For these reasons, the GDE is a very important background that should not be neglected in DM searches at the GC.